geoelements/gns/README.md

 ## Setting up Container Environemnt for TACC

 From the login node in TACC, swtich to the compute node.
-In order to do that, from [TACC Porta](https://portal.tacc.utexas.edu/), determine names for the gpu queues with at least one idle node by clicking on any of the systems ('Stampede6', 'Frontera' etc.) among your active allocations.
-To swtich to a compute node in gpu queue in Frontera, for example,the following command can be executed,
+In order to do that, from [TACC Portal](https://portal.tacc.utexas.edu/), determine names for the gpu queues with at least one idle node by clicking on any of the systems ('Stampede6', 'Frontera' etc.) among your active allocations.
+To swtich to a compute node in gpu queue in Frontera, for example, the following command can be executed,

 ```shell
 idev -p rtx -N 1 -n 1 -t 1:00:00